daisukeiot/Projec15-Sara-Fork/Edge-Impulse-Guide/README.md

 ![sketch](media/ei-in-p15-1.png)
 (image will be updated)

-# Plug and Play model
+## Plug and Play model

 A PnP model describes what telemetry is expected and what actions can be made from cloud to device.
 An example of how the Elephant Edge collar device is easily managed with a PnP model is described.

 OpenCollarElephant model which is found at the [iot-plugandplay-models](https://github.com/SaraOlsson/iot-plugandplay-models/blob/main/dtmi/nordicsemi/OpenCollarElephant.json) repository

-# Update ML model/Firmware with BLE connect app
+## Update ML model/Firmware with BLE connect app

-(draft)
+Flashing firmware
 - download built firmware from Edge Impulse
 - use supported microcontroller with Bluetooth

+# SmartParks integration highlights

+(todo)

-# Usage with Lora messages
+## Usage with Lora messages

 Alternatives:
 - Azure IoT Hub integration at The Things Network